fundamentals of community herbalism

 Format: Weekly video lessons (with integration breaks) + Monthly live sessions & study halls

-Certificate (285 hours) awarded upon completion of all assignments, final exam, and active participation in live sessions
+Certificate (305 hours) awarded upon completion of all assignments, final exam, and active participation in live sessions

 DETAILS

-Dates: Our 2026 online Fundamentals of Community Herbalism Guided Study program runs from February 23rd to December 9th.
+Dates: Our 2027 online Fundamentals of Community Herbalism Guided Study program runs from February 15th to December 1st.

-Format: a 285-hour program, consisting of approximately 150 hours of instructor-led education delivered through recorded video classes and live Zoom sessions, supported by approximately 135 hours of readings, homework, study hall, and hands-on practice.
+Format: a 305-hour program, consisting of approximately 150 hours of instructor-led education delivered through recorded video classes and live Zoom sessions, supported by approximately 135 hours of readings, homework, study hall, and hands-on practice.

+The program follows a learning rhythm designed support integration and skill-building.
 Instead of releasing new course material every single week, the program follows a four-week block structure:

 Weeks 1–3: New recorded video lessons, handouts, readings, etc. are released each week